huang-feiyu/computer-organization-design-lab/projects/proj3/README.md

 <s>Test in local GUI environment, when I use the check `rs1` and `rs2`, I found that it is `UUUUUUUU`.(Write is Okay) So it is wrong with the `MUX`?</s> I cannot find.

 When I use others' registers, I found that the first test could pass, but the second test failed.
 In my opinion, the components are exactly the same.
 What is wrong with me?
-So I just use it, but I don't know why.
+So I just use it, but I don't know why.——I found why: it is my computer's or my Logisim's fault that the `register` is wrong literally.

 The wrong message is obviously, `x0` output is wrong.
 I fixed it and passed the test.